-Friedrich Grohe, Rougemont, Switzerland Over a period of more than seventy years Krishnamurti (K) gave thousands of public talks and discussions in many countries, but he never spoke a word too many.
+ver a period of more than seventy years Krishnamurti (K) gave thousands of public talks and discussions in many countries, but he never spoke a word too many.
 He was a genius of observation and of first-hand investigation into human consciousness.
 His speech was precise and clear and his appearance slim and well cared for.
 He was rather reserved, or, as he sometimes remarked, somewhat shy.
 Yet he would give his whole attention to whoever addressed him, taking an interest in all aspects and details.
 His love of life meant that anyone could approach him.